Tony Pulis: Personal life

 Pulis was born in the Pill area of Newport, in Wales.
 He was brought up there, with his father, Angelo, a steelworker, and his mother, Jean, as well as his brothers and sisters.
 Growing up in Newport, he supported Manchester United as well as attending matches at Cardiff City and Newport County.
 One of his brothers, Ray, also used to play for Newport and is currently chairman of Welsh non-league side Pill AFC.
-His son Anthony is a retired professional footballer who currently serves as an assistant coach for the Major League Soccer side Inter Miami CF. Pulis's former Bristol Rovers teammate Ian Holloway is Anthony's godfather.
+His son Anthony is a retired professional footballer who currently serves as an assistant coach for the Major League Soccer side Real Salt Lake.
+Pulis's former Bristol Rovers teammate Ian Holloway is Anthony's godfather.
 He also has a daughter, Stephanie whose partner, Jack Swann is an amateur footballer who played for Bournemouth Poppies.
 His grandfather was born in Ħaż-Żabbar, Malta before he moved to Wales.

 Pulis was awarded an honorary degree at the University of Staffordshire on 10 July 2009.
 He received the reward for his contribution in helping sports journalism students at the university.
 He was also awarded the award at the University of Wales, Newport, on 15 April 2013.
 Pulis participated in the 2009 London Marathon to raise money for the Donna Louise Trust which assists a children hospice.
 He completed the marathon in 4 hours 31 minutes 57 seconds.

 In May 2010, Pulis climbed to the summit of Mount Kilimanjaro with Nick Hancock to raise money for the Stoke-on-Trent based charity the Donna Louise Trust.
 In March 2012, he escaped a driving ban for speeding after his lawyer claimed that the city of Stoke-on-Trent would suffer as a result.
 On 31 May 2012, Pulis was an Olympic Torch bearer for the 2012 Summer Olympics.
 On 1 June 2015, Pulis completed a 450-mile rowing challenge from Tower Bridge in London to the Eiffel Tower in Paris.
 He once again teamed up with Nick Hancock and other team members for the Donna Louise Hospice in Stoke.
 The seven-day nautical challenge eventually raised over £250,000 for the charity.

 Pulis is a Catholic and regularly attends church.
 His mother died on 13 September 2010, the same day that Stoke had a Monday night fixture against Aston Villa.
 Pulis made an unexpected return to the dug-out after the half-time break, having missed the first half, amidst huge applause from the home crowd.
 At this time, Villa were 1–0 up but goals from Kenwyne Jones and Robert Huth gave Stoke a 2–1 win and their first points of the season.